Content and digital marketing

 Is you company “in between?”

 To find out, let’s do a brief assessment.
 Begin with a look at your competitors.
-What do they do that you may not?
+What do they do that you might not be?
 How competitive is your market?
 Are you a leader or an underdog?
 How do your top competitors attract customers?
 Are you able to compete?

 In the old days of phone directory advertising, a general rule was that you had to have an ad at least as big as your competitors in order to compete.
 Today, an entire generation has grown up without once flipping through the Yellow Pages.
 Surprisingly, they still exist in most markets.